dalong0514/readnotes/20200106计算原文/2020096JavaScript-The-Good-Parts/2020096JavaScript-The-Good-Parts0701.md

 Matching tends to be greedy, matching as many repetitions as possible up to the limit, if there is one.
 If the quantifier has an extra ? suffix, then matching tends to be lazy, attempting to match as few repetitions as possible.
 It is usually best to stick with the greedy matching.

 Elements

-|

-77

-Chapter 8

-CHAPTER 8

-Methods

-8

-Though this be madness, yet there is method in ’t.

-—William Shakespeare, The Tragedy of Hamlet,